What is Bad Faith Insurance?November 17, 2020

 Colorado has several statutes that are particularly favorable to policyholders.
-An example of one of these statutes is Colorado’s limiting insurance providers to the information they had at the time of their delay or refusal of a claim.
+For example, Colorado limits insurance providers to information present at the time of their delay or refusal of a claim.
 This statute means insurance companies cannot hire expert litigators to cover up their mistakes or deception.

-The difference between bad faith common-law and statutory law in Colorado is that common-law claims require proof the insurer knew about their misconduct and deliberately committed it anyway.
+Common law claims require proof the insurer engaged in deliberate misconduct.
 The only relevant points in statutory law are whether insurers deny benefits without a reasonable explanation.

 Whether it be common-law or statutory law, bad faith insurance law isn’t straightforward.
-That’s why hiring a bad faith insurance attorney who can uncover the pertinent details in your case puts you in the best position to win your claim.
+Hiring a bad faith insurance attorney to handle your case puts you in the best position to win your claim.

 Document Your Correspondence With Your Insurance Company

-Failure to get insurance adjusters’ position in writing can have adverse outcomes down the road if you decide to sue.
-Without written proof, insurance companies can freely change their stances, and it will be challenging to show how they acted knowingly in bad faith regarding your claim.
+Failure to get an insurance adjuster’s position in writing can have adverse outcomes down the road if you decide to sue.
+Without written proof, insurance companies can change their stances at-will, helping them avoid accountability.

 Bad Faith Lawyers Who Fight for Integrity

-Because of the unpredictable nature of bad faith insurance law, we operate on contingency fees, which means you only pay us if you win.
+Because bad faith insurance law is unpredictable, we operate on contingency fees, which means you only pay us if you win.
 Contact us today to schedule a free consultation to start your case in motion.